jayanthkoushik/corgy/docs/corgy.md

 ```

 To configure `CorgyHelpFormatter`, you can set a number of attributes on the class.

-Note that you do not need to create an instance of the class; that is done by the
+**NOTE**: You do not need to create an instance of the class; that is done by the parser
-parser itself.
+itself.
 The following public attributes are available:

 Color-related attributes: